-- 900 accidental fires in the home are started every year in England from candles and;
+- Approximately 900 accidental fires in the home start every year in England from candles.

-Whether you’re celebrating Christmas, birthdays, or Diwali, dressing up for Halloween, or enjoying fireworks on bonfire night – make sure you do it safely.
+Whether you’re celebrating Christmas, birthdays, Diwali, Halloween, or enjoying fireworks on bonfire night – make sure you do it safely.

-- Always turn fairy/Christmas tree lights off and remove the plug at night, and when the room is going to be unoccupied for a length of time
+- Always turn fairy and Christmas tree lights off and remove the plug at night, and when the room will be unoccupied for a length of time.

-- Make sure open fires are well guarded and that wrapping paper, decorations etc., are kept well away
+- Make sure open fires are well guarded and that wrapping paper and decorations are kept well away.

-- Make sure smokers extinguish their cigarettes completely
+- Make sure smokers put out their cigarettes completely.

-- Push the button, not your luck – Check your smoke alarms are working and don’t be tempted to use the batteries to power any Christmas presents
+- Push the button, not your luck and check your smoke alarms are working.
+Don’t be tempted to use the batteries to power any Christmas presents

 - Don’t be distracted when cooking – fire starts when your attention stops.